 Get your new business through its first year with these tips.

 The first year for a new business is always the toughest.
 Just like a new pair of boots, it takes some time to wear in the soles and walk off the blisters.
 Getting your business to its first birthday takes equal measures of perseverance and preparation.
 But with market trends changing so rapidly, how can you be prepared for the year ahead?
+Many new businesses typically fail in the first year.
 Here are some things you can do to help you and your new business make it through year one.

 1. Make use of training materials

 Recent years have seen a surge in small-business startups.
 While a market driven by small-business owners may sometimes mean increased competition, it also (thankfully) means that there has been an explosion online of resources to provide information for aspiring new entrepreneurs.
 Among these options are a wealth of free articles and manuals produced specifically to provide digestible information for new business owners.